koihin/diceandgames/content/post/rtz-special-rules.md

 If a Hit does [DEATH] damage, Damage Resilient only applies to half the damage rounded up.
 For example, a KV-47 is Hit by a weapon that does [DEATH], instead of rolling for Damage Resilient against all 5 damage, it rolls only 3 (half rounded up).

 ## Suppression Rules
-*This replaces Suppression in the rulebook and affects Stunned in a small way.*
+*This replaces Suppression in the rulebook and allows the possibility of removing Stunned by Rallying.*

 A Unit can be in one of 3 Suppression states; the default is **None** (no suppression), **Suppressed**, and **Pinned**.
 Only Infantry class 1 and 2 can have a Pinned state, all other units including all Vehicles and Aircrafts ignore a Pinned result.
 All Heroes, by themselves, ignore a Pinned result as well.
 However, if joined to Infantry 1 or 2 unit it can be pinned as per the unit.